CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 This is a short one or two sentences that explain what this document is, e.g.

-> This is the Security Policy for the Perl Foo-Bar distribution.
+> This is the Security Policy for the CPAN distribution `Foo-Bar`.

 If the project has a web site, with this security policy posted on the website, then you should refer to that URL, e.g.: